 My Approach

-I use a mix of official practice tests, test prep workbooks and my own review guides.
+I use a mix of official practice tests, topic-based question sets and my own review guides.

-Tutoring typically begins with an overview of the content that students need to know for the test, before diving in to practice tests and topic-based assignments targeting areas needing the most review.
+After an initial diagnostic test, tutoring typically begins with an overview of the content that students need to know before diving in to repeated practice tests and further refining areas needing review.

 Materials